 How to make a formal complaint:

-- You can make a formal complaint through the service you have been dealing with, or direct to the Customer Feedback Team (opens in new window)
+- You can make a formal complaint through the service you have been dealing with, or direct to the Customer Feedback Team (external link)

 We'll discuss your complaint with you and let you know what will happen next.
 You can contact the Customer Feedback Team at any time during your complaint: